jplgarcia/python-wallet/README.md

 # Python-Wallet

-This is a typescript based Wallet implementation for Cartesi Dapps to handle different types of Assets.
-Throu this wallet a developer can implement functionalities of asset handling inside their dApp, that include depositing asset in the dApp, transfering and withdrawing.
+This is a python based Wallet implementation for Cartesi Dapps to handle different types of Assets.
+Through this wallet a developer can implement functionalities of asset handling inside their dApp, that include depositing asset in the dApp, transfering and withdrawing.

 For a full example check the file: https://github.com/jplgarcia/python-wallet/blob/main/dapp.py